khs0415p/pretraining-BERT/README.md

-# Pretraining BERT with PyTorch and Huggingface
+# Pretraining BERT(DistilBERT) with PyTorch and Huggingface

 # Step 1.
 Collect data to train Tokenizer and BERT